CONABIO/antares3/_sources/setup.rst.txt

 Open DataCube
 ^^^^^^^^^^^^^

-Log in to an instance of `Auto Scaling Groups`_ configured in `Dependencies-Cloud Deployment`_ in step 2, create on that instance the configuration file for ``datacube`` and execute:
+Log in to an instance of `Auto Scaling Groups`_ configured in `Dependencies-Cloud Deployment`_ in step 2, create on the ``$mount_point/.datacube.conf`` file the datacube configuration file and execute:

 .. attention::